 PFOS-related substances are used as a component of fire-resistant hydraulic fluids in aircraft.
-They act to inhibit erosion and damage to parts of the hydraulic systems and are present in the fluids at ppm levels.
+They act to inhibit erosion and damage to parts of the hydraulic systems.
 The specific substance used in these fluids is potassium perfluoroethylcyclohexyl sulphonate, rather than the perfluorooctane sulphonate which is PFOS.
-Nevertheless they are included in this evaluation, as the perfluorooctane salt may be the replacement should the ethylcyclohexyl substance become unavailable.
+Nevertheless they are included in this evaluation, as the perfluorooctane salt would be the replacement should the ethylcyclohexyl substance become unavailable.
 The ethylcyclohexyl compound has also been identified by other regulatory agencies in the US and Canada, and 3M have also included this in the products which they have discontinued.

 The manufacture of these fluids takes place outside the EU, and so this step is not considered in the evaluation.
 The world-wide use of PFOS-related substances in this area is estimated to be 2.2 tonnes per year (information collected through the consultation).
 For the purpose of this evaluation, it is assumed that one third of this, or 0.73 tonnes, is used in the EU each year.
-The substance is of the PFOS-salt type.
+The substance is of the PFOS-acid type.